Data format

 , and the whole

-output of our program (i.e. combined outputs of both subroutines) as out
+output of our circuit (i.e. combined outputs of both subroutines) as out

 .

-Representing such a circuit as a graph is straightforward, it might look like this:
+Representing this circuit as a graph is straightforward, it might look like this:

-As we can see, the graph contains both subroutines form the original circuit,
+The graph contains both subroutines from the original circuit,

 operation used to combine outputs

-Now that we have our graph, let's see how it can be represented in QREF format.
-As already mentioned, QREF format is built on top of JSON, so we can write QREF files in either JSON or YAML.
-For our examples, those might look as follows:
+Now that we have our graph, let's see how it can be represented in QREF.
+As QREF is built on top of JSON we can write our algorithms (or programs) in either JSON or YAML.
+For our example, those might look as follows:

 version: v1